Music by Laurence O'Keefe and Stephen Keeling

 "Epic...soaring score" Financial Times

 “LA CAVA” is an epic musical based on Dana Broccoli’s book "Florinda".
 The story concerns the doomed love affair between King Roderic of Toledo and a young woman (Florinda) which ultimately causes a war and leads to the downfall of the King.

-Stephen and Shaun came on board for the London production in 1999 adding new material and several new numbers to the show prior to its preview at the Churchill Theatre, Bromley in Spring 2000.
+Stephen and Shaun came on board for the London production in 1999 adding new material and several new numbers to the show (including the two numbers on this page) prior to its preview at the Churchill Theatre, Bromley in Spring 2000.
 The show transferred to the Victoria Palace Theatre, London with Oliver Tobias as King Roderic, David Bardsley as Julian, Julie Alanah-Brighten as Florinda, Marilyn Cutts as Exilona, Paul Keating as Agon and Luke Evans as Theo.
 Later the show moved to the Piccadilly Theatre.
 Steven Dexter directed the spectacular production with sets by Francis O’Connor and choreography by Mitch Sebastian.
 The score was orchestrated by John Cameron.